-Lugos (Lugoj, Lugosch) is in the area of the Bánság (Banat) region that used to belong to Transylvania during a period of the Ottoman wars.
+Lugos (Lugoj, Lugosch) is in the area of the Bánság (Banat / Bánát) region that used to belong to Transylvania during a period of the Ottoman wars.

 Now, we are talking about Lugos that is in Romania.
-It is located 60 km southeast from Temesvár (Timisoara), it is next to the Temes River.
+It is located 60 km southeast of Temesvár (Timisoara), which is next to the Temes River.
 Unfortunately, its castle has been pulled down, we have only drawings about it.

 The name of the settlement first appeared in 1334 as “Lucas”.
 The first castle of Lugos was called Zsidóvár.
 Then, Bulgarian settlers arrived there, fleeing from the Turks, in 1393.
 The settlement was in János Hunyadi’s hands in 1440.
 It was a tax-collecting place in 1428 and it became an agricultural town in 1439.
 Hunyadi János made it a center of the surrounding agricultural area in 1446.

 King Matthias Corvinus gave it to Pongrácz János of Dengeleg, the Voivode of Transylvania, in 1464.
 George Brandenburg took hold of the town in 1511.
 The town was mentioned in 1516 as Új- (new), Ó- (old), and Kislugos (Small Lugos).

 Queen Isabella, the widow of King Szapolyai turned it into a free royal town and gifted a seal to the burghers.
 The palisade castle of Lugos was built in the middle of the 16th century.
 We do not know its exact location but Evlija Cselebi, the great Turkish traveler, and Giovanni Andrea Gromo wrote about it.